Last updated Monday, 4 October 2021, 8:00am

-Auckland are at Alert Level 4, the rest of the country are now at Alert Level 2.
+Auckland and parts of Waikato are at Alert Level 3, the rest of the country are now at Alert Level 2.
 You will notice a number of health and safety measures in place to help keep our customers and team safe while in our stores.
 This includes physical distancing, extra cleaning, limiting customer numbers, contactless online deliveries and making sure the COVID-19 Tracer App QR codes are clearly visible.
 If you’re the nominated shopper in your bubble, please scan in, use hand sanitiser, wear a mask and only buy what you need.

 Please note that from Thursday, 19 August, it will be mandatory for all customers & staff over the age of 12 to wear a mask when they are in our stores.

 Please visit the Ministry of Health website for the most up to date locations of interest for FreshChoice stores.
 You can filter results by location name or address (eg, city or suburb) using the search.